rfetick/Kalman/README.md

 ## Contact

 Please send me your comments or issues in the Github dedicated `Issues` tab.

-It is a work in progress, and your feedback is welcome.
+This library is a work in progress, and your feedback is welcome.
+I am looking for advices or contributors to improve the project.